oasysgames/verse-layer-opstack-upgrade/README.md

 Once the contract set has been successfully deployed, download `deploy-config.json` and `addresses.json` from the [Verse Build Tool](https://tools-fe.oasys.games/check-verse).
 Wallet extensions (such as Metamask) should be connected to the Oasys mainnet or testnet.

 Copy the downloaded files to the `verse-layer-opstack/assets` directory on the OPStack node.

-Manually modify the `l2OutputOracleStartingBlockNumber` in `deploy-config.json` to the value mentioned above if you deploy contracts from the UI.

 ### 9. [OPStack Node] L2 data migration
 Migrate legacy chain data output by the replica for OPStack.